pshrmn/shallow-memo/README.md

 ), root);
 ```

-### Children Props
+### Reaact Element Props

-This does not prevent re-renders when a component's `children` contains React elements.
+This does not prevent re-renders when props contain React elements.

 ```jsx
 function Wrapper({ children }) {